cjdelisle/cjdns/README.md

 anonymous attacks on other machines and eliminates the ability to observe sensitive material in transit.

-Many popular software applications are not designed to cope with attackers pretending to be a well known or trusted machine, or with data being observed while in transit: the existing Internet is not a safe place to run those applications, which leads to a number of security exploits existing that are impossible in cjdns.
+Many popular software applications are not designed with the assumption that attackers will not pretend to be a well known or trusted machine, and that data being is not observed or modified while in transit.
+Most network based security exploits come from situations where these assumptions break down and cjdns aims to guarantee them.

 ## Simplicity